IBM/codellm-devkit/docs/blog/blog.md

     return response_object["response"]
 ```

 Using the above two methods and the program analysis we have done so far, let's get the code summary.

-Build our code summarization prompt and see how it looks like.
-Use the sanitized class body, and the signature of flatten method.
+We build the code-summarization prompt with the sanitized class and the target method signature.

 ```python
 # Format the instruction for the given focal method and class
 instruction = format_inst(